mikey242/kudos-donations/readme.txt

 6. Automated email receipt

 == Changelog ==

+= 2.7.1 =
+* Allow adding additional funds to campaign.
+Useful if you receive donations for your campaign outside of Kudos.
+* Move goal icon in front of goal amount
+* Update Mollie API client to 2.32.2

 = 2.7.0 =
 * Add goal progression to campaigns.
 Disabled by default, this can be enabled per campaign and shows a percentage bar of how much the campaign has already raised as well as how much the currently selected amount will progress the campaign.